Skip to main contentAccessibility Statement

 Supported internship

-A supported internship is a type of study programme that helps support and prepare a young person aged 16 to 24 with an Education Health and Care Plan (EHCP) for employment.
+A supported internship is a type of study programme that helps a young person aged 16 to 24 with an Education Health and Care Plan (EHCP) support and prepare for employment.

 It is anticipated that this will lead to employment with an employer who has supported the internship or another employer.
-Most of the learning for a supported internship is done at work, with some delivered through the provider.

-They are designed to enable young people with SEND to achieve sustainable, paid employment by helping them to learn the skills that they need for work.
+Most of the learning for a supported internship is carried out in the workplace, with some learning at the provider as well.
+Supported internships are designed to enable young people with SEND to achieve sustainable, paid employment by helping them to learn the skills that they need for work.

 Internships normally last for a year and include unpaid work placements of at least 6 months.
 Young people complete a personalised study programme which includes the chance to study for qualifications relevant to that particular type of workplace as well as appropriate levels in English and Maths.
-Job Coaches provide in-work support for young people which reduces as the young person becomes more familiar with their role.

 Study programmes are individually tailored, but will typically combine:

-1. substantial qualifications that stretch students and prepare them for education at the next level or for employment
+• substantial qualifications that stretch students and prepare them for education at the next level or for employment

-2. English and Maths, where students have not yet achieved a GCSE grade 4
+• English and Maths, where students have not yet achieved a GCSE grade 4

-3. work experience to give students the opportunity to develop their career choices and to apply their skills in real working conditions
+• work experience to give students the opportunity to develop their career choices and to apply their skills in real working conditions

 Work experience

 If a young person does not really know what they want to do when they leave school, work experience is a good way to try out different options, as well as giving them an introduction into what it is like to be in the world of work.
+It helps to identify their strengths and areas your young person may want to work on.
+Young people may need support to help them make the most of work experience, for example helping them to work out what questions they want to ask other employees about what it is like.

 Work experience shows possible future employers that a young person is interested and motivated to work in a chosen career.